soybeanjs/vite-vue3-ts-starter/README.md

 # vite-vue3-ts-starter

-This template is based on the template created by create-vue, which add eslint、prettier、husky、commitlint to format code, and add unit test tool vitest.
+This template is based on the template created by create-vue, which add eslint、prettier、husky、commitlint to format code.

+on branch unit-test, which has unit test tool vitest.